By Amanda Hawn

 At first, high-quality monitoring and data gathering were challenges; in some impoverished regions, a three-minute phone call can cost the average farmer a day’s wages.
 Using global positioning systems and personal digital assistants, subsistence farmers in the middle of rural India or Africa now send the coordinates and measurements of trees they have planted to investors in Washington, D.C., or London.
 The TIST website lists the precise latitude and longitude of each farmer’s grove and tracks the number of trees and seedlings that are planted.

-“TIST is unique,” says Benoit Bosquet, manager of the World Bank’s BioCarbon Fund, “it brings a very simple concept and project structure, yet a very modern monitoring technique put in place a very transparent monitoring system.”
+“TIST is unique,” says Benoit Bosquet, manager of the World Bank’s BioCarbon Fund, “it brings a very simple concept and project structure, yet a very modern monitoring technique [and has] put in place a very transparent monitoring system.”

 For their part, TIST farmers have found that modern technology lets them leapfrog some of the hurdles that in the past had plagued their access to markets.
 They no longer need to transport products like mangos or tea across long distances on unpaved roads; they simply transmit information across oceans.